torch/torch7/doc/storage.md

 <a name="torch.Storage.resize"></a>
 ### [self] resize(size) ###

-Resize the storage to the provide `size`. _The new contents are undetermined_.
+Resize the storage to the provided `size`. _The new contents are undetermined_.

 This function returns self, allowing things like:
 ```lua